icaew-digital-archive/handbook/docs/admin-guides/web-archiving/browsertrix.md

 ### 1. Creating a Browser Profile

 Purpose: This step creates a browser profile with your authentication cookies for the logged-in crawl.
+For detailed information on creating browser profiles, see the [official documentation on Creating and Using Browser Profiles](https://crawler.docs.browsertrix.com/user-guide/creating-and-using-browser-profiles/).

 Command:
 ```bash